aumticstech/aumtics-components-package/README.md

-# Prime Components Package
+# Aumtics Components Package

-A Laravel package containing reusable UI components for Prime applications.
+A Laravel package containing reusable UI components for Aumtics applications.
 This package provides a collection of Blade components that can be easily integrated into any Laravel project.

 ## Features